FernandoRodriguesDeSantana/FernandoRodriguesDeSantana/README.md

-# 👋 Hello!
+# 😃 Hello!
 Welcome to my Github profile.
-## My name is Fernando Rodrigues de Santana.
+## My name is Fernando Rodrigues de Santana
 - 👀 I’m interested in Machine Learning and Embedded Systems
 - 🌱 I’m currently learning C and Python
 - 💞️ I’m looking to collaborate on electric cars and hardware projects